tiwong/tiwong.github.io/maths.md

 - An attempt to formulate the tensor product lift of GL(n) x GL(m) representations in terms of the Hitchin fibration <a href="Tensor products.pdf">PDF</a>

-- Generalizing work of Fouvry, Kowalski, Michel, on bilinear sums at AWS 2016.
-(Joint with Chow, Gafni, Lowry-Duda, and Mao) <a href="BilinearSamv1.pdf">PDF</a>
+- Generalizing work of Fouvry, Kowalski, Michel, on bilinear sums at AWS 2016. (with S. Chow, A. Gafni, D. Lowry-Duda, and T. Mao) <a href="BilinearSamv1.pdf">PDF</a>

-- An attempt to formulate the notion of a multiplicative genus for Levine's algebraic cobordism.
-(Joint with Elmanto) <a href="A1Genus.pdf">PDF</a>
+- An attempt to formulate the notion of a multiplicative genus for Levine's algebraic cobordism. (with E. Elmanto) <a href="A1Genus.pdf">PDF</a>

 - Problem session at Sarnak 61 conference – I was a scribe for the problem session held at Peter Sarnak’s 61st birthday conference. <a href="SarnakSession.pdf">PDF</a>